managedkaos/openweathermap-cli/README.md

 2. [Get an API key](https://home.openweathermap.org/api_keys)

 ## Tasks and Requirements
-0. Clone the repository and create a directory named after your GitHub username under the language your solution is coded in.
+0. Fork the repository and create a directory named after your GitHub username under the language your solution is coded in.
 For example, you'll find [managedkaos's](https://github.com/managedkaos?tab=repositories) Bash solution in `Bash/managedkaos`.

 1. Start your code by getting an API key from a file named `apikey.txt`, located in the directory *above* the script.
 The file should contain one line with just the key.
 Do not commit the `apikey.txt` file to the repository.
 The file is already in `.gitignore` but still, be careful. :pray: